briggySmalls/archie/cli/archie_generate_context.md

 [2] Relevant associated elements

-Those that are associated to one of the child elements of the scope, where either:
+Those that are associated to one of the main elements of interest, where either:
 - The parent is an ancestor of scope
 - It is a root element